grantjenks/python-disjointset/README.md

 print("Dynamic groups:", ds_dynamic.sets())
 ```

----

 ## Benchmarking

 For performance analysis, two benchmarking scripts are provided:

 - **benchmark_strategies.py:**
   This script compares the three union–find path compression techniques: full path compression, path halving, and path splitting.
 The results, clearly showing that path splitting is the fastest, are summarized in a grouped bar chart.
-View the plot [here](https://github.com/grantjenks/python-disjointset/blob/main/plot-strategies.png?raw=true).

 - **benchmark_disjointset.py:**
   This benchmark tests the overall disjoint set implementations by running a series of union and find operations across multiple simulated workloads (e.g., union-heavy, mixed, find-heavy).
 It compares the static (list-based) and dynamic (dict-based) implementations, illustrating the tradeoffs between performance and flexibility.
-See the results in the [disjointset benchmark plot](https://github.com/grantjenks/python-disjointset/blob/main/plot-disjointset.png?raw=true).

 To run the benchmarks, execute: